 Weapons deal specific types of damage that are useful in varying situations.
 For more information about dealing cutting, blunt, and ammo-based damage, check out our Monster Hunter: World weapons guide.

 Monster Hunter: World monsters

 The monsters are, understandably, the star of the show in Monster Hunter: World.
-So far Capcom have announced 42 beasts, 26 of which are new to the series and 16 that have featured in previous games.
-26 of the total count have been revealed to be large monsters - the huge boss-style creatures that are your primary objective, while the remaining 16 are smaller animals that will be part of the world’s ecosystem.
+There are 53 beasts, 26 of which are large monsters – the huge boss-style creatures that are your primary objective, while the remaining 19 are smaller animals that will be part of the world’s ecosystem.

 Unlike many traditional videogame boss fights, battling large monsters does not display a health bar on the HUD that you must whittle down.
 Instead, you need to pay attention to the monster’s behaviour to judge how far through the fight you are.
 Over time they will become increasingly exhausted and injured, causing them to stumble and allow hunters wider windows of attack.
 As your quarry’s behaviour alters, your team can adjust their tactics to ensure a final victory.

 Monster Hunter: World loot boxes